kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 1. Extend virt-handler to virt-launcher command options to include the mapping information.

-2. As part of virt-handler VMI update flow, fetch the corresponding virt-launcher pod and read its `networks-status` annotation.<br/>If the annotation exists, extract the network-to-pci mapping and send it to virt-launcher.
+2. As part of virt-handler VMI update flow, fetch the corresponding virt-launcher pod and read its `network-status` annotation.<br/>If the annotation exists, extract the network-to-pci mapping and send it to virt-launcher.

 3. As part of virt-launcher VMI spec rendering:<br/> if the network-to-pci mapping information is valid, create each SR-IOV HostDevice accordingly. <br/> In case the information is invalid fall back to the legacy mapping method (based on environment variables).